marty777/ponderthis/2023/02/README.md

 Briefly, the algorithm is as follows:

-1. Place one queen per column, in a randomly selected row
+1. Place one queen per column, in a randomly selected row.
 2. Until a solution is reached or the available moves that result in previously-unseen queen arrangements are
 exhausted:
 	1. Count the threats against each queen.
 If no queens are under threat, a solution has been reached.